syncfusion-content/wpf-docs/wpf/DoubleTextBox/Changing-Double-Value.md

 [WatermarkText](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkText.html) automatically collapses when the control is in focus.
 When the control loses its focus the WatermarkText comes to the visible state if the Value is null and the [WatermarkTextIsVisible](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkTextIsVisible.html) is true.

-### WatermarkTemplate
+### Watermark Template

-You can customize the Visual appearance of the WatermarkText by using the [WatermarkTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkTemplate.html) property.
+You can customize the Visual appearance of the `WatermarkText` by using the [WatermarkTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~WatermarkTemplate.html) property.